4d/go-mobile/docs/project-definition/structure.md

 }
 ```

-If you need to display a list of your clients filtered by country, insert the following code in the Filter query field:
+If you want to display a list of your clients only based in France, you need to filter your query by country to get only the records containing the ```France``` value.
+Given the fact that you have previously published an Address object attribute in the Structure section, insert the following in the Filter query field:

 ```4d